Are You Rotavirus Ready?

 Rotavirus is the leading cause of severe, dehydrating diarrhea in infants and young children worldwide.
 In the United States, diarrhea and dehydration caused by rotavirus are responsible for an estimated 70,000 hospitalizations, 160,000 emergency room visits (an average of more than 3,000 visits per week), 500,000 visits to doctors’ offices, and up to an estimated 100 deaths a year (an average of nearly two deaths per week).

-Rotavirus often begins with a fever and an upset stomach, as well as increased amounts of watery diarrhea several times a day.
-Anyone caring for small children should know how to monitor the symptoms of rotavirus.
+This virus often begins with a fever and an upset stomach, as well as increased amounts of watery diarrhea several times a day.
+Anyone caring for small children should know how to monitor the symptoms.
 Call a health care provider immediately if your child has any of the following symptoms, which may be associated with rotavirus and dehydration:

 - Frequent vomiting